Plan Your Camino With Us.

 Saint Jean Pied de Port to Muxia & Finisterre

-The route from Saint Jean Pied de Port to Muxia and Finisterre offers various terrain from the Pyrennes mountains in eastern Spain to the high Meseta to the mountains where the cool Atlantic air hits the western mountain range into the coastal area.
+Saint Jean Pied de Port to Muxia & Finisterre offers various terrain from the Pyrennes mountains in eastern Spain to the high Meseta to the mountains where the cool Atlantic air hits the western mountain range then down into the coastal area.

 Camino Bound © - All Rights Reserved - Site Map - Disclaimer